What is to be considered with lube and condoms?

 For most people it seems to be logical, but our research in various forums was accompanied by alarming opinions.
 For us a reason to take up this topic just to be on the safe side.
 Anyone who thinks that lubricant under a condom is more intense can only claim that because he lost the condom immediately after the first penetration!

 We ask urgently for: first put on the condom and then spread the lubricant on it!
 Lubricant first on the penis and then condom = a guarantor for a condom sliding part.
 Please don't do it.

 Tip: Condoms are multi-talented; they protect against unwanted pregnancy and diseases.
 However, they do not protect 100 percent in the transmission of HP viruses.
 That is why we recommend BIOglide safe for further safety when using lubricants and condoms.
-The natural lubricant with Carrageenan is the safe variant that can protect against infection with Human Papilloma Virus (HPV).
+The natural lubricant with Carrageenan is the safe variant which can reduce the risk of human papillomavirus (HPV) infection.
 The virus transmitted during sexual intercourse can lead to cervical cancer and genital warts in women.
 The high-quality ingredient Carrageenan can prevent the virus from attaching to human cells.
 Carrageenan acts as a natural barrier.